RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/tools/docker.md

 ```

 ## Basic Docker Usage:
-Docker has three main types of objects that you need to be familiar with - Dockerfiles, Images, and Containers.
+Docker has three main types of objects that you need to be familiar with - Dockerfiles, images, and containers.
 A Dockerfile is a file that describes how an image should be built.
 An image is a binary that can be used to create a container.
 A container is an isolated runtime environment with its own file system.
 Lets walk though a simple workflow.

 ### Make A Dockerfile
 First, you need to make a Dockerfile.
 It describes a series of commands that should be executed in order to build docker image.
 Ussually a Dockerfile will install software dependencies, install development tools, setup environment variables, etc. Whatever software you need for your project should be installed in your Dockerfile.
+See the Further Reading section below for more information on how to do this.

 ### Build A Docker Image
-After you have made a Dockerfile, it can be built into a docker image, which is simply a compiled version of the dockerfile.
+After you have made a Dockerfile, it can be built into a docker image, which is simply a compiled version of the Dockerfile.
 Execute the following command from the same folder that the Dockerfile is in.
 ```sh
 sudo docker build -t {IMAGE_NAME}:{IMAGE_TAG} .
 ```